Prebuilds help optimize the time to start a workspace by executing any defined installation tasks from the

 /workspace directory before the Prebuild completes, and/or restore those files in your

 Prebuilds have a timeout of 1 hour.
 If your

 init tasks combined exceed 1 hour, your Prebuild will be terminated.

 To pull git information into a workspace, Prebuilds are executed on behalf of the user who created the Prebuild.

-Even if your repository is public, only members of your Gitpod organization will have access to prebuilds.
+Even if your repository is public, only members of your Gitpod Organization will have access to its prebuilds.
 Public contributors to your repository will not be able to use prebuilds at this time.

 Yes, environment variables that are defined in project settings will be visible in Prebuilds.